 Navigate Project Objectives

-- Leverage UW System resources to partner with EAB for change management and successful implementation
+• Leverage Universities of Wisconsin system resources to partner with EAB for change management and successful expansion of the use of Navigate functions

 The Navigate App was extremely helpful for me, especially as a new UW-Green Bay student because I was able to make appointments very easily with my advisor.
 During my first year at UW-Green Bay I had seen my advisor so many times and the scheduling feature on the app made it easy for me to pick a day and time that worked best for me.
 It was a quick and easy process and took only a minute or two.
 I would also get a reminder email about my appointment so I would not forget.